rubabfatima986-svg/rubabfatima986-svg/README.md

 ## 💼 Current Work

-- 🔬 **Independent Research** — I am independently conducting a portfolio of cross-country quantitative research on climate change and development, applying panel econometrics, statistical analysis, and data visualization using R, Stata, and Power BI.
+- 🔬 **Independent Researcher** — I am independently conducting a portfolio of cross-country quantitative research on climate change and development, applying panel econometrics, statistical analysis, and data visualization using R, Stata, and Power BI.
 My work focuses on generating policy-relevant insights on climate vulnerability, development finance, inequality, and resilience across diverse developing and fragile contexts using large-scale, multi-country datasets.
 ---

 ## 🔧 Tools & Skills